MCDevKit/cmcc-docs/json-templating-engine/string-functions/substring.md

 # substring

 Returns a string that is a substring of this string.
 The substring begins at the specified beginIndex and extends to the character at index endIndex - 1 or to the end of the string, if none specified.

 ## Arguments

  - string: Text to transform
  - beginIndex: the beginning index, inclusive
- - endIndex: the ending index, exclusive
+ - endIndex: (optional) the ending index, exclusive

 ## Example